 The Faculty of Arts and Humanities invites applications for Arts and Humanities Research Council (AHRC)-funded doctoral studentships as partners in the CHASE AHRC Doctoral Training Partnership: http://www.chase.ac.uk

-The Faculty will also offer up to 18 University-funded PhD studentships available to students from within or outside the EU.
+The Faculty will also offer a number of University-funded PhD studentships to students from within or outside the EU.

 Areas of study:

 Film, Television and Media Studies

 Language, Communication and Translation Studies